jordymeow/ai-engine/readme.txt

 = 1.2.0 (2023/03/04) =
 * Update: Huge refactoring to make the plugin more extensible.
 * Fix: UI issue in the Images Generator.
-* Info: Help or discuss with other users on my Discord: https://discord.gg/bHDGh38.
-* Info: Share your feedbacks/issues in the [Support Threads](https://wordpress.org/support/plugin/ai-engine/).
-* Info: Motivate me with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you! 🎵

 = 1.1.8 (2023/03/03) =
 * Fix: TextFields in Forms were broken.